 Another factor affecting penetration is arrow weight.
 While an untuned bow is less aggressive, it will still penetrate a target by 10 percent to twenty percent less than a tuned one.
 This is largely due to the fact that a lightweight arrow is more efficient than a heavy one.
 A lightweight arrow will carry 7.5 to 9% less energy than a heavier one.
 So it’s important to know how much weight your arrow will carry.

 They will fishtail

-There are many factors that contribute to arrows fishtailing, from poor release to a mismatched cock feather.
+There are many factors that contribute to arrow fishtailing, from poor release to a mismatched cock feather.
 If you can’t achieve spine matching, the arrow will fishtail.
 Here are some tips to prevent this problem.
 Clean your arrow properly before shooting.
 Make sure you don’t pull too hard or wrap the string around your cheek.
-Finally, release the arrow slowly so it doesn’t overshoot.
+Finally, release the arrow slowly, so it doesn’t overshoot.

 Oftentimes, arrows shot from untuned archery bows will fishtail, which can affect accuracy.
 A special wrench is essential when you screw on a broadhead.
 The blades on the broadhead can get cut easily if they’re not tight enough.
 If you shoot an arrow with an untuned bow, the arrow is likely to fishtail, causing the shot to bounce from side to side and/or up and down.